kshlsa/fortress/CONTRIBUTING.md

 ## <span id="forking">Forking</span>

 Please note that Go requires code to live under absolute paths, which complicates forking.
-While my fork lives at `https://github.com/tharsis/evmos`, the code should never exist at `$GOPATH/src/github.com/tharsis/evmos`.
-Instead, we use `git remote` to add the fork as a new remote for the original repo,`$GOPATH/src/github.com/tharsis/evmos`, and do all the work there.
+While my fork lives at `https://github.com/olegtropinin/torque`, the code should never exist at `$GOPATH/src/github.com/olegtropinin/torque`.
+Instead, we use `git remote` to add the fork as a new remote for the original repo,`$GOPATH/src/github.com/olegtropinin/torque`, and do all the work there.

 For instance, to create a fork and work on a branch of it, you would:

 1. Create the fork on github, using the fork button.
-2. Go to the original repo checked out locally. (i.e. `$GOPATH/src/github.com/tharsis/evmos`)
+2. Go to the original repo checked out locally. (i.e. `$GOPATH/src/github.com/olegtropinin/torque`)
 3. `git remote rename origin upstream`
-4. `git remote add origin git@github.com:tharsis/evmos.git`
+4. `git remote add origin git@github.com:olegtropinin/torque.git`

-Now `origin` refers to my fork and `upstream` refers to the evmos version.
-So I can `git push -u origin master` to update my fork, and make pull requests to evmos from there.
+Now `origin` refers to my fork and `upstream` refers to the torque version.
+So I can `git push -u origin master` to update my fork, and make pull requests to torque from there.
 Of course, replace `tharsis` with your git handle.

 To pull in updates from the origin repo, run: